 Social media management relates to posting and optimizing your content on social media networks like Facebook, Twitter, or Instagram.
 SEO strategy relates to making your website or content more searchable so that people looking up phrases or questions about products or topics related to your industry will find your site in the results.

-Social Media and SEO
+How Social Media Impacts SEO

-Social Media SEO Strategy
+10 Social Media SEO Strategies

 1. Social Sharing Buttons on Your Website